lucask42/redder/README.md

 This project is a coding challenge build-to-spec.

 tasks
+[X] Create public github repo
 [N/A] authenticate using Oauth
-[X] get main page JSON using reddit API
-[X] Create a main screen that renders the basic content in a list [ ] store response locally for initial view using Redux Persist or AsyncStorage [ ] Use Redux to expand posts
+[X] Create a main screen that renders the basic content in a list [X] Use Redux to get data and update views
-[ ] Use React Navigation to display entire posts
+[ ] Store response locally for initial view using Redux Persist or AsyncStorage [N/A] Use Redux to expand posts
-[ ] Use back button to navigate back to main screen
-[ ] pull down to refresh
+[X] Use React Navigation to change to detail screen [X] Use back button to navigate back to summary screen [ ] Pull down to refresh
-[ ] test on android
+[ ] Test on android
-[ ] test on iOS
+[ ] Test on iOS
-[ ] finish readme
+[ ] Finish readme

-[ ] Submit by Friday
+[ ] Submit Friday

 ## Table of Contents